ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 Pros:

-- Lightweight JSON payload
+- Lightweight JSON payload.
-- S3 deals with files
+- S3 deals with files.

 Cons:

-- We must retain files for client to pick up
+- We must retain files for client to pick up.
-- Client must pick up file within 1 week (S3 constraint)
+- Client must pick up file within 1 week (S3 constraint).
-- We can only retain files for 28 days
+- We can only retain files for 28 days.
-- An Exposed link will lead to unencrypted files being available for download
+- An Exposed link will lead to unencrypted files being available for download.
-- If client does not pick up data within 28 days the submission files will be lost
+- If client does not pick up data within 28 days the submission files will be lost.

 ### 3. Embed signed Form Builder URL.